peterwestendorp/riot-flux-experiment/app/README.md

     var disp = new Dispatcher();

 Register
 --------

-`disp.register()`
+    disp.register()

-Takes  callback function as argument.
+Takes a callback function as argument.
 Callback is fired EVERYTIME the `disp.dispatch()` method is called.

 The `payload` argument has an `actionType` property.